-Minimum Viable Product: Types, Methods, and Building Stages
+Minimum Viable Product: Define the Best-fit Type, Method, and Follow Simple Building Stages

 If there was a book about the most epic startups’ fails, it would have at least a thousand pages.
 Everybody makes strategic mistakes, even such giants as Amazon.
 In 2014, it declared a $170 million loss after the failure of Fire Phone.
 The reason for it was simple: no one needed this phone except Amazon.
 The gadget was intended to connect users directly to their shopping platform.
 Customers had been using iPhones and Android smartphones to connect to Amazon.
 The lack of customer research played a mean, expensive trick on Amazon.